iceablemedia/materia-lite-gutenberg/readme.txt

 * Fixed: Floats clearing in single posts
 * Enhanced: Mobile menu now works with default fallback menu (when no menu is selected)
 * Added: Default styling and column support for gallery
+* Fixed: Removed metadata for pages in search results

 = 1.0.3 =
 July 21th, 2017